uuanqin/uuanqin/README.md

 - 👋 Hi, I’m @uuanqin
-- 👀 I’m interested in films an dmusic
+- 👀 I’m interested in films and music
 - 🌱 I’m currently learning Java and Python
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 wuanqin@tju.edu.com

 <!---
 uuanqin/uuanqin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.